Mahurangi Magazine logo

 [capitalisation normalised]

 —the days of dictatorships, the invariable precursor to wars, would be numbered.
-To still have the power to lead such righteous global revolution, the United States, must act while it is still great at something—holding its 110-year, near-global economic hegemony.
+Though, to have the power to lead such righteous global revolution, the us must act while it is still great at something: maintaining its 110-year, near-global monetary hegemony.

-With the launching of the Israeli/US-Iran War, the already fiendishly complex Great 3rd Millennium Polycrisis could all too obviously see the chances of salvaging a survivable climate extinguished.
+With the launching of the Israeli/us-Iran War, the already fiendishly complex Great 3rd Millennium Polycrisis could all too obviously see the chances of salvaging a survivable climate extinguished.
 If there was ever a time for world leaders to be led by their better angels, now is that time.
-Whether two millennia of evil done swiftly answered with vengeful retribution can be paused or replaced by the beyond-urgent Great Mobilisation will never be known without some breathtaking act of self-sacrifice on the scale of Bob Dylan turning down Ed Sullivan.
-If he were a great man, Donald Trump could stop the world in its tracks.
-Volodymyr Zelenskyy and Ukraine could, and have everything to gain.
+Whether two millennia of evil-done-swiftly-answered-with-vengeful-retribution can be paused or replaced by the beyond-urgent Great Mobilisation will never be known without some breathtaking act of principled self-sacrifice on the scale of Bob Dylan turning down Ed Sullivan.
+If indeedindeed, or in deed he were a great man, Donald Trump could promptly pivot civilisation towards righteousor lefteous, even wholesomeness.
+Volodymyr Zelenskyy and Ukraine could, and yet survive to confound novichok-imperialism.
 Mojtaba Khamenei could revoke the fatwa calling for the death of Sir Ahmed Salman Rushdie and his publishers, but even Yusuf Islam apologising for victim-blaming Rushdie could start a conversation.
-Cimino, of course, apprehended that few entertaining his preposterous not-the-great-New Zealand-novel premise would give much credence to the Middle East being the crucible in which global democracy could be alchemised.
-Cimino, nonetheless, persisted with his hypothesis.
-A diabolical confluence of Christian, Jewish, and Muslim fundamentalism had proved to be an irresistible global stage on which unprecedented demagoguery was playing out.
-This, he argued, could equally be the stage upon which a rational, humane, practicable pathway was laid out, whereby the polycrisis nettle could be grasped.
+Cimino, of course, apprehended that few entertaining his preposterous not-the-great-New Zealand-novel premise would give much credence to the Middle East being the crucible in which a global democracy could be alchemised.
+Nonetheless, Cimino persisted with his hypothesis.
+A diabolical confluence of Christianlatterly, mostly United States’, Jewish, and Muslim fundamentalism had proved to be an irresistible global coliseum in which unprecedented demagoguery was playing out.
+This, he argued, could equally be the stage upon which a rational, humane, practicable pathway was coherently articulated, whereby the potentially thermonuclear polycrisis nettle could be grasped.
 With the world already facing the prospect of an economic crisis on the scale of the Great Depression, selling the Great Mobilisation might suddenly seem less radical; that there is no alternative.

 Fossil fuel import dependency is widespread